Welcome

 Here to Share, Nothing but Truth and Hope!
 Reconciled...

-My blog (silly word) will more completely explain the mechanics of such a powerful philosophy.
+My blogs (silly word) will more completely explain the mechanics of such a powerful philosophy.
 Addiction followed me for decades, diminished occasionally in marriage, fatherhood, the Albuquerque experiment, living amongst believers on a 40 acre farm in the south valley where I was introduced to Christ as a person rather than a distant deity known only by creed and hymn every Sunday.
-The southern California experiment, theology school, odd jobs (caretaking thoroughbreds in the Anaheim Hills?), but most importantly Sharon, mother to our 3 children, and best wife one could ever have.
-The Golden, Colorado years, Sarah was born, worked as an apartment manager and train operator in a molybdenum mine.
-Then Nebraska, of all places, then Austin, Melissa's birth following Rebecca Claire and her untimely departure at 4 months at the baby sitter's (SIDS).
-(Privileged: Board of Trustees SIDS, studio certified for Austin Access Television producing PSAs for SIDS, management Austin Cable, IBM operator, back to West Texas after legal troubles, an interdisciplinary fine arts degree to teach, a paralegal degree (notions of prelaw), a Masters Public Administration, a brief tenure at private school as art/music teacher, public schools art teacher, fine arts and recording studio, back to the ranch, then catastrophe. )
+The southern California experiment, School of Theology, odd jobs, such as caretaking thoroughbreds in the Anaheim Hills, librarian.
+But most importantly I met and married Sharon, mother to our 3 children, and best wife one could ever have.
+We moved to Golden, Colorado.
+Sarah was born, I worked as an apartment manager and train operator in a molybdenum mine.
+Then Nebraska, then Austin; Melissa's birth following Rebecca Claire and her untimely departure at 4 months at the baby sitter's (SIDS).
+(I served on the Board of Trustees SIDS, became studio certified for Austin Access Television, producing PSAs for SIDS, as a manager for Austin Cable); Before that I did a stint at IBM as an operator.
+Already relapsed, thankfully I finally found AA, albeit in jail in Austin.
+Went back to West Texas following marriage breakup.
+School, lots of school.
+And AA.
+Began teaching, art and music, my heart's desire.
+Following a brief tenure at private school as art/music teacher, public schools art teacher, I founded a fine arts and recording studio, moved to the ranch, then catastrophe.

 About That...